st4add/checkout-platform-task/README.md

 ### GitHub Actions & CI/CD

-Once a pull request is crated GitHub Actions will kick off a number of steps as outlined in the CI/CD flow section.
+Once a pull request is created GitHub Actions will kick off a number of steps as outlined in the CI/CD flow section.
 The terraform plan can be reviewed in the GitHub actions run and once reviewed only a merge of the branch to the main branch will trigger an apply.

-A seperate GitHub action to destroy the infrastructure also exists.
+A separate GitHub action to destroy the infrastructure also exists.
 Before manually running this step the user will need to type in DESTROY as a safe guard against deleting the infrastructure accidentally.

 Lambda Unit tests have been created to ensure the validity of the response from the lambda function, if this does not occur we will see an error during our pull request phase meaning we can fix the issue.

+For production scenarios it is recommended to use a separate test environment to test your function ahead of deploying it to a production environment

-The GiHub actions will also only trigger on changes to the infra/* files meaning we can ensure only intended changes are released.
+The GitHub actions will also only trigger on changes to the infra/* files meaning we can ensure only intended changes are released.

 ### API Gateway